Trade relationships during and after a crisis: Theoretical framework

-Finally, I assume that the relationship revenue net of production costs is always positive and larger than the costs of maintaining the relationship, $\lambda$.
-I also assume that firms must pay a cost $\rho_x$, where $x$ denotes importers and exporters, whenever they decide to form a new match.\footnote{The cost of forming a new relationship can be conceptualised as search costs, as in \citet*{aker2010}, \citet*{allen2014}, and \citet*{Goyal2010}, among others, which arise from exporters' lack of full information.
-In these models with search costs, exporters seek information to market their products in international markets.
-In \citet{Monarch2014}, \citet*{Alessandria2009}, \citet*{Drozd2012} and \citet{Rauch2003}, the information friction is on the buyer side.
-Buyers gather information on prices and quality.
-The cost of continuing a relationship is assumed, as in \citet*{Eaton2022}, to be a fixed cost that could reflect account maintenance, technical support, or client-specific product adjustments. \citet{BernardMox2018b} also model relationship-specific costs, which are assumed to be paid in labour units by the seller and to vary by country.} Put simply, any transaction is profitable after netting out the maintenance cost $\lambda$, and the cost of forming any relationship is larger than the cost of maintaining it: $\rho_j+\rho_i> \lambda$.\\
+Relationship revenue net of production costs is always positive and exceeds the maintenance cost $\lambda_x$.
+Firms also pay a formation cost $\rho_x$ (where $x$ denotes importers or exporters) whenever they establish a new match.\footnote{Formation costs can be conceptualized as search costs arising from firms' incomplete information about potential partners, as in \citet*{aker2010}, \citet*{allen2014}, and \citet*{Goyal2010}.
+In \citet{Monarch2014}, \citet*{Alessandria2009}, \citet*{Drozd2012}, and \citet{Rauch2003}, the information friction is on the buyer side.
+The maintenance cost $\lambda$ reflects fixed costs such as account maintenance, technical support, and client-specific product adjustments, as in \citet*{Eaton2022}. \citet{BernardMox2018b} also model relationship-specific costs paid in labor units by the seller.} The key assumption is that maintaining an existing relationship is always cheaper than replacing it: $\rho_x > \lambda_x$.\\

-\textbf{Firm decisions}.\ Firms make two decisions in period $t$.
-They can either decide to keep or not keep one of their current matches, and, simultaneously, whether or not to add a new match to their portfolio in period $t+1$.
-If a firm decides to keep a relationship in $t+1$, the firm has to pay the maintenance cost $\lambda$.
-Alternatively, the firm can decide to add a new match in $t+1$, in which case the firm pays a cost of forming a new relationship $\rho$ that is incurred at $t$.
-In $t+1$ firms do not make any decisions, they just obtain the profits from their choices at $t$.
+\textbf{Firm decisions.}\ Firms make two decisions in period $t$: whether to keep or drop an existing relationship (denoted $e_{ij}=1$ for ending and $e_{ij}=0$ for keeping), and whether to add a new match to their portfolio for $t+1$ (denoted $n_{ij}=1$ for forming a new link and $n_{ij}=0$ otherwise).
+Keeping a relationship requires the maintenance cost $\lambda_x$; adding a new match requires the formation cost $\rho_x$, paid at $t$.
+In $t+1$, firms collect the payoffs from their period-$t$ choices without making further decisions.

-The possible payments for a firm at $t$ and $t+1$ depend on the firm's choices of keeping and matching of relationships at $t$.
-The profits of an importer (or similarly of an exporter when changing the subscript $j$ for $i$), given decisions at $t$, are
+I focus on the relationship surplus for the importers, since this is the active margin of adjustment and is also the margin targeted by the empirical estimations.
+The four possible combinations of decisions are: (i)~keep the existing relationship and do not add a new match ($e_{ij}=0,\, n_{ij}=0$); (ii)~drop the relationship and form a new match ($e_{ij}=1,\, n_{ij}=1$); (iii)~keep the relationship and add a new match ($e_{ij}=0,\, n_{ij}=1$); and (iv)~drop the relationship without forming a new one ($e_{ij}=1,\, n_{ij}=0$).
+The profits of importer $j$ in period $t$, given these decisions, are